Emerging Practices with Promise

 Kern AEBG Consortium: Delano Joint Union High School District, Kern Community College District, Kern High School District, McFarland USD, Mojave Unified School District, Mono County USD/COE, Porterville Unified School District, Sierra Sands Unified School District, Tehachapi Unified School District, Wasco Union HS

-The Kern County labor market has a high demand and pays a wage differential for welders.
-The main Bakersfield College campus is maxed out on its space to expand its welding certification program.
-The Delano Joint Union High School District had an underresourced welding program with an insufficient number of welding stations to serve a full high school class.
-The Bakersfield College Delano Center did not have space to establish a full welding lab either.
-During the AB86 planning process, the Bakersfield College Delano Center and the Delano Joint Union High School District identified this as a high priority need.
+The Kern County labor market had a high demand for welders and paid a wage differential in this area, but members of the Kern Community College District Consortium faced challenges in expanding their welding programs to meet industry need.
+The main Bakersfield College campus didn’t have space to expand its welding certification program.
+The Bakersfield College Delano Center didn’t have space to establish a full welding lab, and the Delano Joint Union High School District’s welding program was under-resourced, with an insufficient number of welding stations to serve a full high school class.
+This challenge rose to the top among consortium members during the Assembly Bill 86 planning process, with the Bakersfield College Delano Center and the Delano Joint Union High School District identifying it as a high-priority need.

-The AB86 planning process included the establishment of a welding lab to serve a full high school / college class, co-located at the high school, and available to high school students during the day and adult students in the evening.
-The Bakersfield College main campus donated equipment to the project to establish 10 welding booths, 19 welders and ancillary equipment, including air filtration systems, and comsumable gases and rods.
-High school students will be able to take two courses (Welding B1A and B1B) and get college credit.
-The remaining four (4)welding certificate courses can be completed in a year and will be available at the Delano high school location.
+To address the challenge, consortium members worked together to establish a welding lab that had the capacity and the equipment to serve a full high school/college class, co-located at Delano High School, and that was available to high school students during the day and adult education students in the evening.
+The main Bakersfield College campus donated equipment to the project to establish 10 welding booths, 19 welders and ancillary equipment, including air filtration systems, and consumable gases and rods.

 1 person found this practice story helpful.